ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_datacenter_info_module.rst

 Synopsis
 --------
-- Retrieves information about the datacenter corresponding to {@param.name datacenter}.
+- Retrieves information about the datacenter corresponding to datacenter.